leonace924/react-polaris-cart/README.md

 - Go to the resulting folder and install all dependencies: `cd react-polaris-cart && yarn`

-- Create a file named `.env.local`, copy data from `.env.example` and update the API URL
+- Create a file named `.env.local`, copy data from `.env.example` and update the API URL in that file

 - Start the local build script: `yarn develop`